Couples-Engagement-Portrait-Photographer-Greener-Visuals

 Family portraits from afar to raise money for those in need.

 While our normal lives have been turned into a holding pattern it’s important to remember that – Love is not cancelled.
-Friendships are not cancelled.
-Emotional support is not cancelled.
+Friendships are not canceled.
+Emotional support is not canceled.

 With all the uncertainty and fear circulating around.
 I wanted to change the narrative to focus on the positives that are still around us.